michelleconville/drizzle-and-shade/README.md

 * The name of the product, the price, the catagory the product is in, the rating of product, a description and the product image.
 * A badge appears under the price to advise the user if the product is low in stock or out of stock.
 * A quanity selector if the user would like to purchase more than one item.
+* A model will appear if the user has selected more products than available.
 * An add to cart button, this button is disabled if the product is out of stock
 * An add to [wishlist](#my-wishlist) icon, users need to be logged in for this functionality to work, a modal will display if the user selects the button and is not logged in.
 * Toast messages will display advising the user of any actions completed on this page either if they have added an item to the cart or added or removed an item from the wishlist.
 The success toast message